gtoxlili/quantifiable-swap/README.md

    - Each Provider supports fetching historical K-lines and placing market orders, applicable to both spot and futures trading.

 3. **Comprehensive Technical Indicators**
-   - Built-in calculations for common indicators like RSI and MA, implemented in an extensible way (within the quantifiable folder).
+   - Built-in calculations for common indicators like RSI and MA, implemented in an extensible way (within the indicator folder).
    - Adopts methods like sliding windows or caching to efficiently compute the latest indicator values.

 4. **Flexible Notification & Logging System**